SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     a comment string that will be placed in the borealis files describing the slice.

 acf
-    flag for rawacf and generation.
+    flag for RAWACF and generation.
 The default is False.

 xcf
-    flag for cross-correlation data.
+    flag for cross-correlation data generation (between MAIN and INT array received data).
     The default is True if acf is True, otherwise False.

 acfint
     flag for interferometer autocorrelation data.
 The default is True if acf is True, otherwise